samuel-craig/ABC_cakile/Laboratory_log.md

 Note: for command line
 `-t` is number of tree used for RF analysis
 `-j` is number of cores used
-`--noob` is number of out-of-the-bag error datasets used `--plsmaxvar` PLS components explaining 95% of variance added to the feature vector
+`--noob` is number of out-of-the-bag error datasets used, if computing power isn't an issue, typically 30% of number of datasets should be used
+`--plsmaxvar` PLS components explaining 95% of variance added to the feature vector

 Mote notes: